THOMASELOVE/431-data/README.md

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.

-Or, to download a single .Rmd or .csv file, click on the file you want to download to view its contents, and then in the top right, right click (on Windows, on a Mac, use Control-Click) on the Raw button, and then save the plain text file that results to your computer.
+Or, to download a single .Rmd or .csv file, click on the file you want to download to view its contents, and then in the top right, right click (on Windows, on a Mac, use Control-Click) on the Raw button, and then save the plain text file that results to your computer, while ensuring that your machine doesn't add on a .txt extension.
+Details follow...

-## Detailed steps for downloading .csv or .Rmd files
+## Detailed steps for downloading individual .csv or .Rmd files from Github

-### Using a Mac, with Google Chrome

-Suppose you've identified a single .Rmd (R markdown) file you want to download onto your Mac from Github using Google Chrome as your browser.

-1. Click on the file name in Github to view its contents.
-2. On the top right of the document viewer window, click the `Raw` button.
-This will take you to a page that displays the text in the file.
-3. Now, you want to download that page as a .Rmd file (you will need to remove the .txt extension that your browser will attempt to append) and save it somewhere useful.
-To do this on a Mac, I would do the following:
-    1. Select Command-S or File ...
-Save Page As... which will bring up a download window.
-    2. At the bottom of the window, you'll see a Format: box which will be set to text.
-Change that from text to all files.
-    3. Now, at the top of the window, look for the filename where it says Save As: and delete the .txt at the end of the file name.
-    4. Then hit Save.
-The resulting .Rmd file should open properly in RStudio.

-Suppose you've identified a .csv (data) file you want to download onto your Mac from Github using Google Chrome as your browser.

-1. Click on the file name in Github to view its contents.
-2. On the top right of the document viewer window, click the `Raw` button.
-This will take you to a page that displays the text in the file.
-3. Now, you want to download that page as a .csv file and save it somewhere useful.
-To do this on a Mac, I would do the following:
-    1. Select Command-S or File ...
-Save Page As... which will bring up a download window.
-    2. At the bottom of the window, you'll see a Format: box which should be set to comma-separated values.
-    3. At the top of the window, look for the filename where it says Save As: and if there is a `.txt` at the end of the file name, delete the `.txt`.
-    4. Then hit Save.
-The resulting .csv file should work for you in RStudio.
+Below, we provide detailed steps for downloading such files ...

+1. using the Safari browser on a Mac
+2. using Google Chrome on a Mac
+3. using Google Chrome on a PC
+4. using Microsoft Edge on a PC

 ### Using Safari on a Mac